 Birchbox’s email is an example of a well-placed CTA.

 Email Marketing – A Case Study

 Nathan Hughes, Marketing Director at Diggity Marketing, was facing a conundrum.
 Their email open rate was around 4-5% and dwindling.
-They were sending out monthly newsletters with links to a few niche-related blog posts.
+They sent monthly newsletters with links to a few niche-related blog posts.
 Naturally, that wasn’t enough.

 The Solution – Survey Forms on LinkedIn

-The email campaign that Nathan and his team were running did not include a call-to-action.
+Nathan and his team’s email campaign did not include a call to action.
 It only linked back to their website.
 So, they started a lead generation campaign and personalized each email for their clients.
-How’d they get that information?
-Through a survey form that they posted on LinkedIn!
-Each week, they would send emails to 20 people at the same time using the personalized information.

 The Results – 27% Increase in Leads Generated!

 The personalized email campaign, with a dedicated call-to-action and specific product links, resulted in a windfall of leads.
 Their email open rates shot up to around +27% as a result.

 2. Content Marketing for B2B Lead Generation

 Content marketing is an effective B2B lead generation channel.
 By creating quality content and distributing it through various channels, you can increase conversions and sign-ups.